patrickbucher/factorizer/article/article.md

 ```

 The numbers to be factorized are processed using `Enum.reduce/3`.
 Starting with
-an accumulator of 0, which is incremented in each step, the index is computed
+an accumulator of 0, the PID's index is computed using a modulo operation, which
-using a modulo operation and then used to get the proper PID out of the map
+is then used to retrieve the proper PID from the map.
-holding the PIDs by index. `FactorizerServer.factorize/2` is called with the PID
+`FactorizerServer.factorize/2` is called with the PID thus found and the number
-and the number to be processed.
-The index is incremented so that another PID
+to be processed.
+The index is incremented so that another server process's PID
 will be picked for the next number.

-In the third and final phase, the incoming results are gathered in a map:
+In the third and final phase, the incoming results are gathered in a map, which
+is returned as the result of the entire factorization process:

 ```elixir
 Enum.reduce(numbers, %{}, fn _, acc ->